oils-for-unix/oils/soil/README.md

     soil/web-init.sh deploy  # deploy static assets and tools

-## Directory structure

-    soil/
-      dummy.Dockerfile
-      dev-minimal.Dockerfile

-      # Shell functions to install dependencies
-      # like ubuntu-deps, py2, etc.
-      # Invoked by the Docker build.
-      images.sh

-      # stuff that happens outside the container, in the VM.
-      # Invocation of images; docker permissions hack
-      host-setup.sh

 ## Code

 - `soil/worker.sh` runs on each build service node.
 For each job, it